Edward S. Hamlin: Legal career

+Congress

 Hamlin was elected as a Whig to the Twenty-eighth Congress to fill the vacancy caused by the death of Henry R. Brinkerhoff and served from October 8, 1844, to March 3, 1845.

 He was not a candidate for renomination in 1844.

+Later career

 He then moved to Cleveland, Ohio, in 1844 and engaged in the newspaper business, establishing the True Democrat (now The Plain Dealer) in 1846.

 He served as member of the Free Soil Convention at Buffalo in 1848.
-He served as president of the board of public works 1849-1852.
+He served as president of the board of public works from 1849 to 1852.

 He moved to Cincinnati, Ohio, in 1856, and was the attorney for the Cincinnati, Indianapolis & Lafayette Railroad for many years.

 He moved to Williamsburg, Virginia, in 1884 to supervise his extensive land holdings at Newport News.

+Death and burial

 He died in Washington, D.C., November 23, 1894 and was interred in Cedar Grove Cemetery in Williamsburg.